-In today's interconnected world, the expansion of international trade presents exciting opportunities for e-commerce businesses to grow globally.
+In today’s interconnected world, the expansion of international trade presents exciting opportunities for ecommerce businesses to grow globally.
 However, crossing borders comes with complexities, regulations, and potential risks that require careful attention.
-That’s where compliance comes in – staying current and adhering to global trade regulations is not only a legal obligation, but also a strategic necessity that can have crucial effects on a brand's reputation, profitability, and competitiveness.
+That’s where compliance comes in – staying current and adhering to global trade regulations is not only a legal obligation, but also a strategic necessity that can have crucial effects on a brand’s reputation, profitability, and competitiveness.
 In this article, we’ll discuss the significance of trade compliance and how it sets the foundation for a successful international business plan, along with keeping you informed about recent regulation updates.

 Why Is Trade Compliance So Important?